 - Ensure that all incoming data is not modified in transit or at rest.
 And, that it is compliant with the specifications.

-For both Tiers, software development teams will need to:
+For both tiers, software development teams will need to:

 - Address security vulnerabilities.

-- Implement design controls to ensure security.
+- Use design controls to ensure security.

 - Establish data integrity requirements.